-49% of the septic tanks connected to open drains or water bodies are emptied within 4-5 years.
-Almost 63% of single pit latrines are emptied within 1-2 years.
+However, about 70% of the septic tanks, connected to the soak pit are emptied within 2-5 years.
+About 76% of the septic tanks connected to open drains, open ground or water bodies are emptied within 4-5 years.
+Almost 51% of single pit latrines are emptied within 1-2 years.
 Besides the above information, it is also revealed during the discussion in FGDs and household visits, the demand for desludging septic tanks would increase shortly.
 Desludging of the septic tanks or pit is mostly (97%) done by private sweepers.
 Only in a few households, desludging is done by municipal sweepers (1.42%), family members (1.08%), and private agencies less than one percent (0.5%).
 Around 94 % of this withdrawal is done manually using a bucket and rope.
 This method highly risks the health and safety of the workers.
 A few numbers (4%) use electric pumps and some use manual pump (2%) - these reflect the use of the higher level of technologies by some of the workers.
 The municipality has one vacutug available5.